 Have a tight one day schedule for your Badlands visit?
 On our recent trip to South Dakota’s Black Hills, we knew that adding the Badlands to our itinerary was a must do.
-This ultimate tour guide of the Badlands National Park will help you explore the main highlights of the park.
+This ultimate tour guide of the Badlands National Park will help you explore the major highlights of the park.
 Discover the natural beauty in these red sand cliffs.
 This otherworldly landscape holds many secrets, including ancient marine fossils.

 So why is it called the badlands?
 Mako Sica is what the Lakota called the Badlands.
 It translates literally to bad lands.
 The park encompasses 244,000 acres.
 It was designated a national park on January 29, 1939.